 U.N.
 Backing of New Government/Coalition Military Mandate.
 The Administration asserts that it has consistently sought U.N. and partner country involvement in Iraq efforts.
-Resolution 1483 (May 6, 2003) recognized the CPA as an occupying authority, provided for a U.N. special representative to Iraq, and "called on" governments to contribute forces for stabilization.
+Resolution 1483 (cited above) provided for a U.N. special representative to Iraq, and "called on" governments to contribute forces for stabilization.
 Resolution 1500 (August 14, 2003) established U.N.
-Assistance Mission for Iraq (UNAMI).27 The size of UNAMI in Iraq has increased to a few hundred, headed by former Pakistani diplomat Ashraf Jahangir Qazi.
+Assistance Mission for Iraq (UNAMI).
+The size of UNAMI in Iraq has increased to a few hundred, headed by former Pakistani diplomat Ashraf Jahangir Qazi, primarily focused on promoting political reconciliation, election assistance, and monitoring human rights practices and the humanitarian situation.
 In a further attempt to satisfy the requirements of several major nations for greater U.N. backing of the coalition military presence, the United States obtained agreement on Resolution 1511 (October 16, 2003), formally authorizing a "multinational force under unified [meaning U.S.] command."

-Resolution 1546 (June 8, 2004) took U.N. involvement a step further by endorsing the handover of sovereignty, reaffirming the responsibilities of the interim government, and spelling out the duration and legal status of U.S.-led forces in Iraq.
-It also gave the United Nations a major role in helping the interim government prepare for the two elections in 2005, and it authorized a coalition component force to protect U.N. personnel and facilities.
-The Resolution
+Resolution 1546 (June 8, 2004) took U.N. involvement a step further by endorsing the handover of sovereignty, reaffirming the responsibilities of the interim government, and spelling out the duration and legal status of U.S.-led forces in Iraq, as well as authorizing a coalition component force to protect U.N. personnel and facilities.
+The Resolution:

-- "authorize[d]" the U.S.-led coalition to secure Iraq, a provision interpreted as giving the coalition responsibility for securing Iraq.
+- "authorize[d]" the U.S.-led coalition to secure Iraq, a provision interpreted as giving the coalition responsibility for security.
 Iraqi forces are "a principal partner" in the U.S.-led coalition, and the relationship between U.S. and Iraqi forces is spelled out in an annexed exchange of letters between the United States and Iraq.
 The U.S.-led coalition retained the ability to take prisoners. - stipulated that the coalition's mandate would be reviewed "at the request of the government of Iraq or twelve months from the date of this resolution" (or June 8, 2005); that the mandate would expire when a permanent government is sworn in at the end of 2005; and that the mandate would be terminated "if the Iraqi government so requests."
 The Security Council reviewed the mandate in advance of the June 8, 2005, deadline, and no alterations to it were made.
 However, on November 11, 2005, in advance of the termination of the mandate, the Security Council adopted Resolution 1637 extending the coalition military mandate to December 31, 2006, unless earlier requested by the Iraqi government.
-The mandate is also to be reviewed on June 15, 2006, and Iraq's government said in early June 2006 that it wants the mandate to continue beyond then. - deferred the issue of the status of foreign forces (Status of Forces Agreement, SOFA) to an elected Iraqi government.
-No SOFA has been signed to date, and U.S. forces operate in Iraq and use its facilities under temporary memoranda of understanding.
-Major facilities include Balad, Tallil, and Al Asad air bases, as well as the arms depot at Taji; all are being built up, and funding for additional construction for several of these sites is provided in P.L.
-109-234, an FY2006 supplemental appropriation.
-However, Secretary of Defense Rumsfeld told journalists in July 2005 that U.S. military lawyers are working with the Iraqis on a SOFA or other arrangements that would cover U.S. operations in Iraq for the duration of U.S. involvement there.
-(The conference report on H.R.
-4939 also deletes provisions prohibiting the use of appropriated funds to enter into a basing rights agreement with Iraq.)
+The Resolution also required review of the mandate on June 15, 2006; no changes were made to the mandate at that time.